elaforge/karya/doc/derivation.md

 a type suffix, such as `delay:s`.
 This means that the values of the control are intended to be interpreted as RealTime seconds.

-Of course, whether or not they are so interpreted depends on the call that winds up receiving them.
-Calls that expect an amount of transposition will accept `d` and `c`, untyped numbers will be interpreted as `c` (chromatic), and hopefully numbers of other types will cause an exception.

-Many numbers and controls are untyped and will ignore any type on a value or control.
-The type mechanism can be seen as a way of overloading certain calls.
+This is intended to provide more information to calls, and could be seen as a way of overloading.
 For example, it would be awkward to include all combinations of trills on diatonic or chromatic neighbors, and in score time or real time.
 It's easier to have one control that can be passed a diatonic or chromatic neighbor, and a score time or real time speed.

-The types and their codes are enumerated in 'Derive.BaseTypes.Type'.
+Calls can expect untyped numbers, transpositions, or durations, and can specify that untyped numbers default to a particular type.
+So a call may accept `1`, `1t`, or `1s`, and cause `1` to default to `1t`.
+A call the expects a transposition will always default to Chromatic, however.
+The rationale is that many scales don't have diatonic or chromatic, and it would be annoying to have to specify one or the other when it was definitely irrelevant.
+But the RealTime ScoreTime distinction is universal, there is no single default that is appropriate for all calls.

+The details of how Vals are coerced into haskell values are handled by the 'Derive.TrackLang.Typecheck' class.
 The interaction between typed controls and arguments is also documented in 'Derive.Sig'.

+#### quoted

+'Derive.BaseTypes.VQuoted' is somewhat special.
+This corresponds to a quoted val call, e.g. `"(f x y)`.
+When this is passed as a call argument, it will be evaluated in the context of the call.
+This is useful for default arguments.
+For example, you could globally set `delay-time = "(ts s)` and the `delay` call's `time` argument will get the result of `(ts s)`, which is the sixteenth note [TimeStep](cmd.md.html#timestep) at the point of the call.
+If you didn't quote the expression, it would fail if there was no ruler at the call's position (e.g. in a block title).
+Another example would be a val call that emits random numbers in a certain distribution to randomize argument values.

 ## Calls